POSTED BY September 30, 2019 COMMENTS (8)ON

 |Income can be Deposited||Foreign earnings and Indian Earnings||Only Indian Earnings|

 |Repatriability||Fully Repatriable||Partial (interest fully and principle within set limits)|

 |Joint Account||Can be opened by 2 NRI’s||Can be opened by an NRI along with another resident or NRI’s|

 |Deposits and Withdrawals||Can deposit in foreign currency, and withdraw in Indian currency||Can deposit in foreign as well as Indian currency, and withdraw in Indian currency|

 Should you be investing your money in the country where you are residing or in India?
-Does it make sense to earn and stay in US or Middle East, but invest all that money in India?
-Many NRI’s are confused on this, so I will just give you 4 small points which you should be aware about.
+Does it make sense to earn and stay in the US or the Middle East, but invest all that money in India?
+Many NRIs are confused about this, so I will just give you 4 small points which you should be aware about.